Last Updated on July 16, 2021 by Sarah

 Laptop EMF radiation and heat shields

-Dr Mercola cites research that suggests over use of a wireless laptop may be harmful.
+Some research suggests over use of a wireless laptop may be harmful.
 One solution is a radiation and heat shield.

 The DefenderShield radiation and heat shield comes highly rated as one of the most effective ways to protect you from laptop radiation and claims to block virtually 100% of laptop EMF radiation.